twadada/multilingual-nlm/README.md

 # Usage

 ## Preprocess
 **First, you can run preprocess.py to preprocess data before training**.
-For instance, you can preprocess train files `'train.fr', 'train.de' and 'train.en'` as follows (You may increase or decrease the number of languages i.e. train files).
+For instance, you can preprocess train files `'train.fr', 'train.de' and 'train.en'` as follows (You may increase or decrease the number of languages, i.e., train files).

 ```
 python -train train.fr train.de train.en -V_min_freq 5 5 3  -save_name frdeen